 Help Us Help Others:

-A helmet is to bike or skating safety what a seatbelt is to car safety, yet far too many parents still let their children ride without a helmet.
+A bike helmet is to bike or skating safety what a seatbelt is to car safety, yet far too many parents still let their children ride without a helmet.
 While most parents insist on seatbelts, a recent survey conducted in 2009 by C.S.
-Mott Children’s Hospital found that only 53% of parents say their preteen children ages 4 to 11 always wear a helmet when riding a bicycle.
+Mott Children’s Hospital found that only 53% of parents say their preteen children ages 4 to 11 always wear a bicycle helmet when riding a bike.
 The problem gets even worse among teens, with only 29% of parents saying their kids age twelve to seventeen always wear a helmet.
+Here’s what you need to know about bike helmets for kids:

 Traumatic Brain Injury (TBI) is the leading cause of disability in children, and its damage can be life-altering.
 Every year around 65,000 kids under the age of 18 suffer TBI, often times leaving a child with permanent brain damage.
 They might end up unable to speak, control their body properly, or even feed themselves.
 Bicycle, scooter and skateboard accidents are a leading contributor to these injuries, and most are completely avoidable.
 John T. Gill, M.D., spokesman for the American Academy of Orthopedic Surgeons, points out that “studies have shown that wearing a properly fitted and safety-approved bicycle helmet can reduce head injuries by up to 85 percent.”
 (Cruise, 2007) It is estimated that between 135 and 155 childhood deaths could be prevented each year through the simple use of a helmet.
 Another 39,000 to 45,000 head injuries could also be prevented.
 Ninety-two percent of bicyclists killed in 2007 weren’t wearing a helmet, according to the Insurance Institute for Highway Safety.
 (Feb.
 2009 Consumer Reports, pp. 8-9)

-The main reasons why kids don’t wear their helmets
+Why kids don’t want to wear their bike helmets

 When surveys are conducted about why children do not wear a helmet when riding their bicycle, more than half give a simple response: their parents don’t make them.
 Other reasons can include not liking the way it feels, saying that wearing their helmet is uncomfortable, or not liking the way it looks.
 Yet the primary reason for not wearing a helmet always comes down to the fact that adults do not enforce it.
 So make helmet wearing mandatory with your kids, (the earlier you start this rule, the less hassle you’ll have in enforcing it later), and follow the other advice on this page to ensure your child ends up with a comfortable helmet that they’re willing to wear.

-Guidelines for purchasing a bicycle helmet for your child
+Guidelines for purchasing a bicycle helmet for kids

 1. Let kids choose their own helmet.
 Kids are more likely to wear a helmet if they’ve picked it out themselves.